-Based on the market price of our ADSs, the value of our assets and the composition of our income and assets, we do not believe that we were a PFIC for our taxable year ended December 31, 2019, but there can be no assurances in this regard.
+Although the application of the PFIC rules is unclear in many important respects and the required calculations yield results very close to the line, based on the market price of our ADSs, the value of our assets and the composition of our income and assets, we do not believe that we were a PFIC for our taxable year ended December 31, 2021, but there can be no assurances in this regard.
 The determination of PFIC status is based on an annual determination that cannot be made until after the close of each taxable year, involves extensive factual investigation, including ascertaining the fair market value of all of our assets on a quarterly basis and the character of each item of income that we earn, and is subject to uncertainty in several respects.
-Accordingly, we cannot guarantee that the IRS will agree with any positions that we take or that we will not be treated as a PFIC for our taxable year ended December 31, 2019, the current taxable year or any future taxable year.
+Accordingly, we cannot guarantee that the IRS will agree with any positions that we take or that we will not be treated as a PFIC for our taxable year ended December 31, 2021, the current taxable year or any future taxable year.